PowerShellCrack/AzureSite2SiteVPNLab/README.md

 1. **Step 3B-1.
 Build Azure Advanced S2S - Region 1.ps1**
 2. **Step 3B-2.
 Build Azure Advanced S2S - Region 2.ps1**
 3. **Step 3B-3.
 Connect Azure Advanced S2S Regions.ps1**

+<span style="background-color:Yellow;">**IMPORTANT**: All scripts list above can be ran multiple times!
+If ran a second time, it will check all configurations and attempt to repair and issues. this can be useful when public IP has changed on home network</span>

 ### Azure VM